phoenixframework/phoenix_live_dashboard/README.md

     $ mix dev --mysql

+...and to enable the SQLite repo:

+    $ mix dev --sqlite

 Alternatively, run `iex -S mix dev [flags]` if you also want a shell.

 Before submitting a pull request, discard any changes that were made to the `dist` directory.